Silent Hill (film series): Return to Silent Hill (2026)

 In October 2012, Bassett stated that if a sequel to Revelation was made, it would adapt stories from the graphic novels, rather than the video games.

 In January 2020, Christophe Gans stated during an interview that he was working on a new film in the series with Victor Hadida.
 In June 2022, Gans stated that he was working on the film and expected it to be released in 2023.

 On October 19, 2022, Konami officially announced that a new film was in development, titled Return to Silent Hill, with Gans returning to direct and Victor Hadida serving as a producer.
-The film will be based on the 2001 video game Silent Hill 2 and will feature the return of Pyramid Head.
-It will be written by Gans, Sandra Vo-Ahn, and Will Schneider.
+The film is based on the 2001 video game Silent Hill 2 and features the return of Pyramid Head.
+It is written by Gans, Sandra Vo-Ahn, and Will Schneider.
 In February 2023, Deadline reported that Return to Silent Hill had secured funding and would begin filming soon.
 In March 2023, Deadline also reported that Jeremy Irvine and Hannah Emily Anderson were cast in the film's lead roles, with filming set to begin in April.
 Production finished in January 2025.

+The film was released in the United States on January 23, 2026.

+Future

+In a January 2026 interview with Variety, Gans expressed interest in creating a fourth film, saying "If I have the opportunity, we'll come back to ‘Silent Hill’ once more".

+In a January 2026 IGN interview with composer Akira Yamaoka, Yamaoka expressed hopes that Silent Hill 4: The Room would be adapted into a film next.
+Yamaoka stated that he hoped that the potential film would be directed by Gans, so they could collaborate again.
+In a later French interview with Christophe Gans, Gans was asked about Yamaoka's remarks, to which Gans replied that he wished to direct another film first, before considering a return to the franchise.

+On September 20, 2026, The Wall Street Journal revealed that Roy Lee is developing a Silent Hill reboot movie he'll be producing.